bmullan-pivotal/cloud-lab/README.md

 ### 4.9 - BONUS - Performd a Custom HTTP HealthCheck

-If supplied PCF will call your healthcheck every 30 seconds and if it fails will automatically restart your app.
-By default PCF will perform a port based healthcheck which only determines that a connection can be opened on the listen port for your service.
+By default PCF will perform a port based healthcheck on your app by attempting to open a connection to the listen port.
 A custom healthcheck allows you to implement more sophisticated healthcheck logic.
 You can read more about healthchecks [here](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html)

-Supply a healthcheck endpoint by implementing a REST api, in this case /check
+Supply a healthcheck endpoint by implementing a REST api, in this case the endpoint is /check.
+In this example after ~ 60 seconds the healthcheck will return an exception which will cause PCF to kill and restart this application.

 ```java